alexdevero/alex-devero-blog/blog-archives/archive-18/07-01-19--getting-started-with-php-the-easy-way-pt4.md

-﻿# Getting started with PHP – The Easy Way Pt4
+﻿# Getting Started with PHP the Easy Way Pt4 - OOP Pt2 and Beyond

 PHP is one of the most widely used programming languages, with large community of dedicated developers and rich ecosystem of frameworks.
 If that is not enough, the incredibly popular WordPress platform and CMS is based on it.
 This makes PHP a very good language to learn.
 So, give it a try.
 Learn all you need to become a PHP programmer.
 This series will help you with that.

 <!--
 Table of Contents:
-## PHP, OOP and classes Pt2
+## PHP, OOP and classes pt2
 ### Class Constructor
 ### Class destructor
 ### Abstract classes